 - Expert review by surgeons in the appropriate specialty

 - Assistance for you in attracting high calibre candidates

-- Assurance that posts offer a high quality learning experience, reflecting the standards set by the RCS and specialty associations, with an established curriculum and assessment using the Intercollegiate Surgical Curriculum Programme methodology:
+- Assurance that posts offer a high-quality learning and training experience, reflecting the standards set by the RCS England and the Surgical Specialty Associations

-- Use of the strap line ‘This RCS Senior Clinical Fellowship post has been approved by the Royal College of Surgeons and [……] [specialty association(s)]
+- Use of the strap line ‘This RCS England Senior Clinical Fellowship post has been approved by the the Royal College of Surgeons of England and [……] [Specialty Association(s)]

 - Listing in RCS Bulletin